Website Builder Review: 1&1 IONOS MyWebsite

 Templates & Design

-IONOS offers more than 400 different design templates, divided into categories (by type), such as, "Professional Services", "Construction & Property", or "Trades".
+MyWebsite offers more than 400 different design templates, divided into categories (by type), such as, "Professional Services", "Construction & Property", or "Trades".
 Most of the designs are sleek, however, they do evidence some shortcomings in terms of quality, especially when set against those of competitors like Squarespace.

 Unfortunately, you cannot change the template of your website once you've started building it, and have to actually start a new project to switch designs.
 You can select different layout options within the template you've chosen, and freely modify the page background, font, text size, and spacing, but these don't really amount to more than a consolation prize.
-In each column, you can configure further design options, such as the background color, shadow, or frames.
+In each column, you can configure further aspects, such as the background color, shadow, or frames.

 Score: 4.3 / 5